 - Facilitates implementation of innovative breakfast service models—since schools don’t have to collect school meal fees or count each meal served by fee category, it is easier to implement of breakfast in the classroom and “grab and go” service models that can boost breakfast participation further.

-- Improves the financial viability of school nutrition programs—when participation increases, school districts can take advantage of economies of scale, and reinvest any additional revenue to improve nutritional quality and provide staff training.
+- Improves the financial viability of school nutrition programs—when participation increases, school districts can take advantage of economies of scale, and reinvest any additional revenue back into the program, such as focusing on menu quality or staff training.

 - Eliminates unpaid meal fees—when all children eat at no charge, the school district does not have to collect unpaid fees from families.

 Thousands of schools across the country with an ISP below 62.5 have implemented community eligibility successfully.
-Below resources to help school districts determine if community eligibility is a viable option.
+The following resources help school districts determine if community eligibility is a viable option for them.

 - Understanding the Relationship Between Community Eligibility and Title I Funding